Mealthy: Apps and Tools for Discerning Home Cooks

 Our team wanted to build a first-of-its-kind, community-driven recipe product.
 A platform for home cooks that offered support, suggestions, and feedback without the trade-offs.
 To steer away from advertising and data revenue, to focus on the experience.
 Combining this online community with a repository of healthy recipes and the best tools out there to execute on them.

 Beginning with Data

-Coming into working with our CEO I was adamant that we have a company mandate to be - at the very least - data informed.
-He agreed to set aside budget and allow us to set aside time for the collection and use of both qualitative and quantitative data.
+From the start, I was adamant that we have a company mandate to be - at the very least - data informed.
+Our CEO agreed to set aside budget and time to allow us to collect and use both qualitative and quantitative data.
 I wanted to make sure we had a clear picture of what was happening on our platform.
 Our CEO went one step further and hired a Business Intelligence and Customer Experience Analyst.
-Having a dedicated team member to run guided usability tests on mock ups and staging servers for our site and app was an immediate game changer.
-We were able to use that data and some of her recommendations to iterate early-on and avoid potential experience challenges.
-As we launched the the early versions of the site and app her ability to tie qualitative and quantitative data analysis to features we were building was invaluable.
+Having a dedicated team member to run guided usability tests on prototypes and staging servers for our products was an immediate game changer.
+We were able to use that data and some of her recommendations to iterate early-on and avoid potential experience pitfalls.

 Early on we started compiling competitive analyses to understand the landscape of recipe products on the market.
 Luckily our teams at Mealthy included some former employees from organizations like AllRecipes and Buzzfeed Tasty.
 We were able to capture anecdotal data from them on user demographics, social media consumption patterns and best practices from more established brands.
 Based on experiences from multiple platforms we had a good idea as to what our target audience probably looked like:

 - Household Income ~$100k per year